How Project Management Helps Businesses Thrive

 From start to finish, every project needs a plan that outlines how things will get off the ground, how they will be built and how they will finish. – Investopedia

 A project manager that used to be a designer would know the stresses and pressures of designing a logo can create.

 They also would be the best suited to understanding the specific needs of a creative team.

 Sometimes, it can be challenging to find a designer who is willing to switch over to that management train of thought, as many creatives baulk against the structure project management requires.

 If that is the case, other project managers should be considered.

 Even though there are many different project managers out there, there are some key factors that can be looked at to indicate quality project managers.

-A membership in Project Management Institute (PMI), the globally-recognised professional project management organization, is one such factor.
+Membership in the Project Management Institute (PMI), the globally-recognised professional project management organisation, is one such factor.

 Furthermore, suppose the project manager has completed any PMP training or has the PMP certification.